khaleed-saifullah/to-do-app-react/README.md

 ## Application design

-1.Use functional components of React
+1. Use functional components of React
-2.React hooks(useState,useRef)
+2. React hooks(useState,useRef)
-3.Use localstorage for save data in local.
+3. Use localstorage for save data in local.